lumi-a/masters-thesis/thesis.typ

     For an _upper_ bound on the _optimal_ cost of a
     $2$-clustering, consider the clustering that has $(1, …, 1)$
     in its first cluster, and all other points in its second cluster.
-By assuming the center of the second cluster is $(0, …, 0)$, we get an upper bound on the total cost of this clustering of:
+Assuming the center of the second cluster is $(0, …, 0)$, we get an upper bound on the total cost of this clustering of:
     $ d ⋅ norm((0, …, 0) - (- c e_1))_1 = d ⋅ c . $
     Hence, the ratio between the cost of $H_2$ and the cost of an optimal